-Apple is one of the world’s largest companies.
-Although it fell from fourth place in 2020 to sixth on the 2021 Fortune Global 500 list, it is arguably the most well-known technology brand.
+Apple is one of the world’s largest companies — the seventh largest on the 2022 Fortune Global 500 list, in fact, and it is arguably the most well-known technology brand.
 In August 2020, Apple became the second company in the world to hit the $2 trillion value mark, behind Saudi Arabia’s Aramco.
+Apple briefly hit a $3 trillion market cap on Jan.
+3 — making it the first public company ever to do so.

 Released on Oct.
-28, Apple’s fourth-quarter earnings results failed to meet analysts’ expectations, but they set a September quarter record at $83.4 billion, up 29% compared to the same quarter last year.
-In addition, the Services and Mac divisions reached new all-time highs, Apple reported in a statement.
+27, Apple’s fourth-quarter 2022 earnings surpassed analysts’ expectations.
+The company posted revenue of $90.15 billion, which was an 8.1% increase compared to the same quarter last year.
 These impressive results are just a piece of the puzzle in terms of evaluating Apple’s worth, however.

 To see how much Apple is worth, take a look at this snapshot of the company’s current state, along with a discussion of the company’s history, value and future outlook.